 Mrs Sarah Sinclair (Deputy Head of Pastoral care, Glenalmond) - Education and Welfare:

 Sarah was brought up in the Middle East and educated at St George's School, Ascot before attending the University of Edinburgh (BSC Mathematics) and Moray House (PGCE Secondary).
-After three years teaching in a large all girls school in Tonbrige, Kent, Sarah started teaching at Glenalmond College.
+After three years teaching in a large all girls school in Tonbridge, Kent, Sarah started teaching at Glenalmond College.
 Having also been Housemistress for 7 years, she became Deputy Head Pastoral in 2016.
 Sarah is married with a daughter who is at Glenalmond and a son in his final year at Craigclowan.

 The Earl of Moray - Marketing: